We have now joined TWITTER please visit the link to see what this means and how George Manz Coins will be using TWITTER.

 On August 16, 2014, George Manz, F.R.C.N.A., was awarded a Fellow of the Royal Canadian Numismatic Association at the RCNA convention in Toronto.
 He is the 39th numismatist to have been presented with this prestigeous award.
-George Manz was voted the Most Congenial Dealer at the Calgary Numismatic Society show in March 2016.
+In July 2017, George Manz was elected Saskatchewan representative to the RCNA.
+George Manz was voted the Most Congenial Dealer at the Calgary Numismatic Society show in 2008, March 2016 and September 2018.

 I've got thousands of Canadian, British, Australian, Irish and world